mhinz/vim-galore/README.md

 This only happens if you paste via `cmd+v`, `shift-insert`, `middle-click` etc. because then you're just throwing text at the terminal emulator.
 Vim doesn't know that you just pasted the text, it thinks you're an extremely fast typist.
-Accordingly it tries to indent the lines and fails.
+Accordingly, it tries to indent the lines and fails.

 Obviously this is not an issue, if you paste using Vim's registers, e.g. `"+p`, because then Vim knows that you're actually pasting.